Coexistence of antiferromagnetism and topological superconductivity on the honeycomb lattice Hubbard model: Coexistence of three orders

 where $E_k=\sqrt{(M^z)^2+|\xi_k|^2}$ is the quasiparticle energy.
 Now we can evaluate the frequency summation and get

 where $n_F(z)=(e^{\beta z}+1)^{-1}$ is the Fermi occupation number, and

-Now we show some plots of $\lambda$ calculated from equation~\eqref{eq:lambda-sumk} and~\eqref{eq:lambda-sumk-sstt}.
-In figure~\ref{fig:wwomag1} we show $\lambda_{ss}$, $\lambda_{tt}$ and $\lambda_{st}$ at doping $x=0.05$ with and without a magnetic gap.
+Now we show some plots of $\lambda$ calculated from equations~\eqref{eq:lambda-sumk} and~\eqref{eq:lambda-sumk-sstt}.
+In Fig.~\ref{fig:wwomag1} we show $\lambda_{ss}$, $\lambda_{tt}$ and $\lambda_{st}$ at doping $x=0.05$ with and without a magnetic gap.
 In the plot we see that without magnetic gap, $\lambda_{ss}$ and $\lambda_{tt}$ (black diamonds and red crosses) are flat at high temperatures and only diverge at $T\ll T_F$.
-Also without a magnetic order $\lambda_{st}=0$ (this is not shown in the plot, but we know this because a non-vanishing $\lambda_{st}$ in the absence of magnetic order would break spin rotation symmetry).
+Also without a magnetic order $\lambda_{st}=0$ (this is not shown in the plot, but we know this because a nonvanishing $\lambda_{st}$ in the absence of magnetic order would break spin rotation symmetry).
 Hence without magnetic order, the system is going superconducting only when it is cooled down below Fermi temperature.
-With magnetic gap, however, both $\lambda_{ss}$, $\lambda_{tt}$ and $\lambda_{st}$ (blue squares, yellow crosses and green circles) diverge in a similar mannar at much higher temperature, showing a tendency towards SC order at temperature even higher than the Fermi temperature.
+With magnetic gap, however, $\lambda_{ss}$, $\lambda_{tt}$, and $\lambda_{st}$ (blue squares, yellow crosses, and green circles) all diverge in a similar manner at much higher temperature, showing a tendency towards SC order at temperature even higher than the Fermi temperature.
+We notice that, in addition to the susceptibility, the interaction strength also affects the SC transition temperature.
+Here, we assume that the interaction strength, arising from virtual antiferromagnetic spin exchanges in the limit of $U\gg t$, does not have a strong dependence on doping.
+Therefore, the interaction strength can be treated as a constant across the antiferromagnetic transition point.
 Comparing to the case without magnetic order, we conclude that this SC order is induced by the AFM order.

 Then we show some plots of $\lambda_{st}$ calculated from equation~\eqref{eq:lambda-sumk} with magnetic order calculated self-consistently.
-In figure~\ref{fig:trilin-run3} and \ref{fig:trilin-run4} we plot $\lambda_{st}$ as a function of temperature at certain doping levels.
-The calculation is based on the mean field result of $M_z$ shown in figure~\ref{fig:Tscan_overlay}.
+In Figs.~\ref{fig:trilin-run3} and \ref{fig:trilin-run4} we plot $\lambda_{st}$ as a function of temperature at certain doping levels.
+The calculation is based on the mean field result of $M_z$ shown in Fig.~\ref{fig:Tscan_overlay}.
 At $x=0.02$, in the antiferromagnetic phase $\lambda$ increases as temperature drops and eventually diverges as $T$ goes to zero.
 At $x=0.025$, $\lambda$ also increases as temperature drops when first entering the antiferromagnetic phase, but $\lambda$ eventually drops to zero as the magnetic order disappears at lower temperature.